nielsenjared/nielsenjared.github.io/content/blog/creativity/index.md

 Researcher and Harvard professor [Teresa Amabile](https://en.wikipedia.org/wiki/Teresa_Amabile) states that:

-> “A product or response will be judged as creative to the extent that (a) it is both a novel and appropriate, useful, correct or valuable response to the task at hand, and (b) the task is heuristic rather than algorithmic.”
+> A product or response will be judged as creative to the extent that (a) it is both a novel and appropriate, useful, correct or valuable response to the task at hand, and (b) the task is heuristic rather than algorithmic.

 She outlines three criteria for distinguishing creative contributions from others: